sfu-discourse-lab/SOCC/README.md

 The date when the article was published.
 (E.g., 2015-10-16 EDT)

 <i>ncomments</i><br>
-The number of comments for this article.
+The number of comments in the comments corpus for this article.

 <i>ntop_level_comments</i><br>
-The number of top-level comments for this article.
+The number of top-level comments in the comments corpus for this article.

 <i>article_text</i><br>
 The article text.
 We have preserved the paragraph structure in the text with paragraph tags.